 Not possible.
 Have to decide on one university and proceed with CAS of only 1 university.

-Yes, if you find a mistake in your visa application, you can apply.
+Yes, student can reapply.
 However, before allowing you to reapply, a country's immigration department may request a copy of your refusal to enter the country.
 You will be able to reapply if the reasons for the visa refusal are sufficient.